USD/JPY: Remains on the defensive – Commerzbank

-Karen Jones, analyst at Commerzbank, points out that the USD/JPY pair has spent the past week consolidating its recent losses and remains on the defensive following its rejection last week from the 20 day ma at 109.20.
+Karen Jones, analyst at Commerzbank, points out that the USD/JPY has spent the past week or so consolidating its recent losses but remains on the defensive following its rejection from the 20 day ma at 108.81.

 Key Quotes